ebrahimebrahim/mop/README.md

 # Multiscale Optimal Transport

-An implementation of the fast multiscale approach to optimal transport described in:
+An R package implementation of the fast multiscale approach to optimal transport described in:
 >Multiscale Strategies for Computing Optimal Transport
 >Samuel Gerber, Mauro Maggioni
 >Journal of Machine Learning Research; 18(72):1−32, 2017.